Obong2024/Obong-LITA-Project/README.md

 Advanced Queries: Learn how to use JOINs, subqueries, window functions, and Common Table Expressions (CTEs) to perform complex data analysis.
 Business Intelligence: SQL is a fundamental skill in BI tools like Power BI, Tableau, and Looker.
 These tools allow users to visualize data and create dashboards, often querying databases directly with SQL.

-- Github For Portfolio building
+- Github For Portfolio building: [download here](http://www.github.com/en-ng)

 - PowerBI Is a Data viewsualization tool